 Koco’s Pub (Baltimore’s Largest Crab Cake)

 Koco’s Pub is a popular neighborhood pub that, in addition to the largest crab cakes in Baltimore, serves satisfying burgers, wings, and beer.
-It’s not fancy, but the food is homey (it’s a real comfort food kinda place) and the french fries are to die for.
+It’s not fancy, but the food is homey.
+It’s a real comfort food kinda place.

 Also: like many of the restaurants on this list, Koco’s also ships their crab cakes.